Day 1: Canada - Reykjavik (Iceland)

 Day 2: Reykjavik

 After breakfast, you will meet your guide in the lobby of the hotel.
-Today, you will start with the visit of the fascinating Aurora Reykjavik Northern Lights Centre.
-You’ll get a great introduction to northern lights, how they are formed and the folklore surrounding them.
-You’ll also get tips about how to capture northern lights on film.
-It’s also possible to get assistance from the staff in adjusting your camera’s settings for northern lights photos.
-Then head onwards to Thingvellir National Park (UNESCO World Heritage site) where the world’s oldest parliament met for centuries on the shores of Iceland’s largest lake.
-This is a place that makes us Icelanders very proud of our heritage, and your guide will show you some of the amazing sites here.
+Today, you will start with the visit of the fascinating Aurora Reykjavik Northern Lights Centre where you will get a great introduction to northern lights, how they are formed and the folklore surrounding them.
+You will also get tips about how to capture northern lights on film.
+It’s also possible to get assistance from the staff to adjust your camera’s settings for northern lights pictures.
+Then, you will head toward Thingvellir National Park, a UNESCO World Heritage site, where the world’s oldest parliament met for centuries on the shores of Iceland’s largest lake.
 You might even have the rare chance to walk between two continents as the national park is located where the North American and Eurasian tectonic plates meet!

 In the afternoon, you will continue on to the geothermal fields of Geysir with bubbling mud pools and the high-spouting Strokkur hot spring.
-Last but not least, visit the dramatic two-tiered Gullfoss waterfall, a spectacular sight in winter when frozen mid-cascade.
-Stop at Skalholt, Iceland’s capital “city” during the Middle Ages and now a culture center with a beautiful church.
-During the day you will also visit the town of Laugarvatn.
-The town is built around three hot springs, and the residents have cleverly harnessed the hot springs for heating, greenhouses and even cooking.
+Last but not least, you will see the dramatic Gullfoss waterfall, a spectacular sight in winter when frozen mid-cascade.
+During the day you will also visit the town of Laugarvatn which is built around three hot springs, and where the residents have cleverly harnessed the hot springs for heating, greenhouses and even cooking.
 You’ll visit a unique outdoor geothermal bakery where sweet Icelandic rye bread is baked in the hot sands.
 You’ll have the chance to taste some of the freshly baked bread, hot from the ground.
-It’s especially delicious slathered in sweet Icelandic butter.
-If weather conditions are right, your guide will take you on a northern lights hunt on foot in the area outside your hotel tonight, or on the evening of Day 4 or 5.
+It’s delicious slathered in sweet Icelandic butter.
+In the evening, if weather conditions are right, your guide will take you on a northern lights hunt on foot in the area outside of your hotel, or on the evening of Day 4 or 5.
 (Breakfast-Dinner)

 Day 4: Iceland’s South Shore

 Breakfast at your hotel and departure toward Vik.
-You will drive along the South Shore, an area of Iceland that is especially beautiful to view in the winter.
-This is one of the main farm regions of the country, and the road will pass by typical Icelandic farms, often with Icelandic horses roaming in the fields.
+You will drive along the South Shore, one of the main farm regions of the country, and pass by typical Icelandic farms, often with Icelandic horses roaming in the fields.
 This part of Iceland is home to the wonderful LAVA Centre, an interactive, high-tech educational exhibition depicting volcanic activity, earthquakes and the creation of Iceland over millions of years.
-Enjoy both the exhibit and viewing an interesting film about Icelandic volcanoes at the Centre’s cinema.
+Enjoy both the exhibit and an interesting film about Icelandic volcanoes at the Centre’s cinema.

 Day 5: Vatnajokull National Park - Jokulsarlon Glacial Lagoon

-Breakfast at your hotel.
+Breakfast at the hotel.
 Today you will be in a world of glaciers!
-You’ll be visiting the southern area of Vatnajokull National Park, named after Europe’s largest glacier.
-The total park area covers almost 14% of Iceland, making it the largest national park in Western Europe!
-Drive through vast sand plains created by glacial outwashes as you head east.
-Visit Jokulsarlon Glacier Lagoon where you can enjoy the breath-taking sight of icebergs floating in the fantastic 180m (591 ft.) deep glacial lagoon (make sure that camera is loaded and ready!)
-Nearby is the dramatic beauty of the Diamond Beach, where shrinking icebergs settle on the black sands before they drift out to sea.
+You will be visiting the southern area of Vatnajokull National Park, named after Europe’s largest glacier.
+The total park area covers almost 14% of Iceland, making it the largest national park in Western Europe.
+You will see vast sand plains created by glacial outwashes as you head east for the visit of Jokulsarlon Glacier Lagoon where you will enjoy the breathtaking sight of icebergs floating in the fantastic 180m (591 ft.) deep glacial lagoon.
+Make sure your camera is loaded and ready!
+Nearby, you will witness the dramatic beauty of the Diamond Beach, where shrinking icebergs settle on the black sands before they drift out to sea.

 On your drive back to Vatnajokull National Park, you will see Svinafellsjokull, one of the most beautiful glacial "tongues" that are slowly creeping down from Vatnajokull.
-Visit the national park’s famous Skaftafell area, a site of outstanding natural beauty dominated by several magnificent glaciers.
-After an amazing day, return to the hotel in Kirkjubaejarklaustur for your dinner and overnight.
+In the park, you will walk around the Skaftafell area, a site of outstanding natural beauty dominated by several magnificent glaciers.
+After an amazing day, you will return to the hotel in Kirkjubaejarklaustur for your dinner and overnight.
 (Breakfast-Dinner)

 Day 6: Hveragerdi - Blue Lagoon - Reykjavik

 After breakfast at the hotel, you will head back to Reykjavik.
 Along the beautiful south coast of Iceland, enjoy different views of the winter landscapes.
-Visit the village of Hveragerdi, which is one of the few sites in the world located directly in the middle of a geothermal area.
+En route, you will visit the village of Hveragerdi which is one of the few sites in the world located directly in the middle of a geothermal area.
 Hveragerdi is often called "The Flower Village" because of its many flower greenhouses heated by hot water from nearby springs.

-Before arriving in Reykjavik, you will turn onto a southern coastal road and follow alongside the shoreline with its breath-taking sea waves, passing through a deserted community that once was a flourishing center for the region.
-The trip then takes you through the surreal landscapes of the Reykjanes peninsula, where you can enjoy a dip in the famous Blue Lagoon, a unique wonder of nature with pleasantly warm, mineral-rich water in the middle of a black lava field.
-Return to Reykjavik.
+Before arriving in Reykjavik, you will turn onto a southern coastal road and follow the shoreline with its breathtaking sea waves, passing through a deserted community that once was a flourishing center for the region.
+This road will take you through the surreal landscapes of the Reykjanes peninsula where you will spend the rest of the afternoon swimming in the famous Blue Lagoon, a unique wonder of nature with pleasantly warm, mineral-rich water in the middle of a black lava field.
+Overnight in Reykjavik.
 (Breakfast)